notglossy/frankenpress/README.md

 It is good practice to avoid using root users in your Docker images for security purposes.
 If a questionable individual gets access into your running Docker container with root account then they could have access to the cluster and all the resources it manages.
 This could be problematic.
 On the other hand, by creating a user specific to the Docker image, narrows the threat to only the image itself.
 It is also important to note that the base WordPress images also create non-root users by default.

-### What are the Changes from Base FrankenPHP?

-This custom Caddy build also includes an internal project named sidekick.
-It provides lightning fast cache that can be distributed among many containers.
-The default cache uses the local wp-content/cache directory but can use many cache services.

 ### How to use when behind load balancer or proxy?